-Jeff Phelps has completed his fourth year as an assistant coach with the Golden Gophers.
+Jeff Phelps is in his fifth year as an assistant coach with the Golden Gophers.
 He coaches the defensive line.

 Phelps coached two 2014 honorable mention All-Big Ten selections in Cameron Botticelli and Theiren Cockran.
 Botticelli, a former walk-on, started every game and made 9.0 tackles-for-loss (3.0 sacks) as part of his 29 tackles.
 Cockran made 23 tackles, seven of which were for a loss (4.0 sacks), and added two pass breakups, a forced fumble and a fumble recovery.

 Four true freshmen gained experience under Phelps' watch in 2014.
-These included Steven Richardson, the team's Outstanding Defensive Freshmen of the Year, and Gaelin Elmore, who was originally brought in as a tight end.
+These included Steven Richardson, the team's Outstanding Defensive Freshmen of the Year, and Gaelin Elmore, who transitioned from tight end to defensive line during fall camp.

 In 2013, Phelps coached a defensive line that was anchored by first team All-Big Ten honoree and AP third-team All-American Ra'Shede Hageman.
-Hageman, who was drafted in the second round by the Atlanta Falcons, put up impressive numbers under Phelps, as he notched 38 tackles, 13 tackles-for-loss, two sacks, one interception, eight pass breakups and one fumble recovery.
+The Minneapolis native notched 38 tackles, 13 tackles-for-loss, two sacks, one interception, eight pass breakups and one fumble recovery.

 Phelps joined the Minnesota staff after spending five years coaching at Northern Illinois.
 From 2008-2010, he coached the Huskies' defensive line.
 In 2006-07, Phelps was responsible for coaching the Huskie defensive tackles.